Contact Us

 Power Rating (Watts)

-The maximum sustained power (I²R or V²/R) the pot can dissipate without overheating.
-Critical: Ensure circuit current/voltage stresses fall well within the pot's rating (derate for reliability).
-Example: A 0.5W pot is common for general electronics.
+The maximum sustained power (I2R or V2/R) the pot can dissipate without overheating.
+Critical: Ensure circuit current/voltage stresses fall well within the pot's rating.
+Always derate the component by at least 30% for reliability.
+A 0.5W pot is common for general electronics.

 Taper